Seawolf2/RPAN/README.md

 python3 downloadstreams.py yourusername
 ```

 If you just wish to download comments on all of a user's streams, then use the donwloadcomments.py script instead.
 The downloadstreams.py script will download both streams and comments.
+There's no need to run both.